winapps-org/winapps/docs/docker.md

 After this just open http://127.0.0.1:8006 in your webbrowser and finish you windows installation as usual.

+Change the RDP_IP config to localhost or "127.0.0.1.

 Note: RDP will be automatically enabled, however you still need to load the reg files into you vm.
-You VM IP is your localhost since all ports specified will be passed through.

 Now you should be ready to go and try to connect to your vm with winapps.